KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We spent most of Friday continuing the workshop on Auth0.
 Implementing it on the front-end was relatively pain-free but the back-end implementation was very difficult and I will need to look at this further.

 - In preparation for the final 4-week project I began learning NextJs, as I saw that many teams from previous SoC bootcamps used it in their final project.
 I completed Net Ninjas Next js course and managed to deploy the app with Vercel.
 It was surprisingly easy to deploy!
 Although I’m just scratching the surface at the moment, I can see why Nextjs is so popular.
 Looking forward to diving deeper into it next week.

+### Day 56 ###

+- We were introduced to Netlify and deployed a Single Page Application.
+We also looked into more features offered by Netlify such as Netlify forms, continuous deployment, plugins, edge function etc.

+- Spent a couple of hours working on a React project.